selmanon/databinding/README.md

 # databinding
 There is two branches :
-1. The "master" branch wich use ObservableField
+1. The "master" branch which use ObservableField
-2. The "sample-with-base-observable" branch wich use BaseObservable
+2. The "sample-with-base-observable" branch which use BaseObservable